NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: INTRODUCTION

 A commonplace behaviour in humans is our ability to glance at an object to determine its general position and then use touch alone to grasp it with precision.
 For example, after seeing where a plug is located in a socket, we can perform the precise manipulations to unplug and replug it using just our sense of touch.
 This behaviour remains challenging to implement artificially in robotics, and typically involves two phases: 1) an initial coarse phase where vision captures global information essential for contact-rich downstream tasks, and 2) and a subsequent fine phase where touch determines the optimal grasping pose, utilizing the prior visual information about the object's pose and geometry.

 However, current applications of vision and touch for robotic manipulation tend to be constrained by several factors.
 First, in common scenarios objects are already optimally positioned in the hand for grasping by the robot \cite{calandra2018regrasp}.
-Second, policies can be restricted to manipulating objects or contact features that were trained already, and so lack the ability to generalize to novel objects \cite{bauza2024simple}.Third, the independent use of vision and touch modalities can reduce their synergistic potential \cite{martin2023visualtactile}.
+Second, policies can be restricted to manipulating objects or contact features that were trained already, and so lack the ability to generalize to novel objects \cite{bauza2024simple}.
+Third, the independent use of vision and touch modalities can reduce their synergistic potential \cite{martin2023visualtactile}.
 Fourth, multimodal policies developed in simulation struggle to transition seamlessly to real-world environments.
-This paper seeks to address these challenges by proposing a novel multimodal policy learning framework capable of overcoming these limitations.
+Here, we seek to address these challenges by proposing a novel multimodal policy learning framework capable of overcoming these limitations.

-In this paper, we present \textit{NeuralTouch}, a tactile RL policy learning framework with neural descriptor fields (NDF) \cite{simeonov2022neural}.
-Our goal is to improve the grasping accuracy of NDF-based methods with touch while maintaining sufficient generalizability to different inter-category objects.
-Furthermore, this framework does not restrict the NDF-based tactile servoing to limited, predefined contact geometries.
+In this paper, we present \textit{NeuralTouch}, a tactile reinforcement learning (RL) framework to learn policies with neural descriptor fields (NDFs) \cite{simeonov2022neural}.
+Our goal is to improve the grasping accuracy of NDF-based methods with use of touch while maintaining generalizability to inter-category objects.
+Furthermore, our framework will not restrict the NDF-based tactile control to limited, predefined contact geometries.

 Experimentally, we focus on precise grasping with a tactile gripper through the aforementioned visual (coarse) and tactile (fine) phases.
-Specifically, in the coarse phase, we use an NDF to generate a pre-grasping pose, then the fine phase focuses on in-hand tactile servoing of the gripper fingers that repositions and reorients the gripper to achieve a specific grasp.
-This process is challenging due to the need to interpret the underlying object geometry in combination with precise control of a 6-DoF robot arm and parallel jaw gripper.
+Specifically, in the coarse phase, we use an NDFs to generate a pre-grasping pose, then the fine phase focuses on in-hand tactile servo control of the gripper fingers that repositions and reorients the gripper to achieve a specific grasp.
+This process is challenging due to the need to interpret the underlying object geometry in combination with precise control of a 7-DoF robot arm and parallel jaw gripper.